angular/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-The second parameter to the Jasmine matcher (e.g., `'expected name'`) is an optional failure label.
+The second parameter to the Jasmine matcher (for example, `'expected name'`) is an optional failure label.
 If the expectation fails, Jasmine appends this label to the expectation failure message.
 In a spec with multiple expectations, it can help clarify what went wrong and which expectation failed.